KevinDepedri/Spatial-Temporal-Calibration-for-Outdoor-Location-Based-Augmented-Reality/README.md

 ## Software implementation
 All source code used to generate the results and figures in the paper can be find in the folders of this repository.
-More in details, the script used to compute the calibration matrix between the GNSS-RTK receiver and the Smartphone is located in the folder ``spatial_calibration``.
+More in detail, the script used to compute the calibration matrix between the GNSS-RTK receiver and the Smartphone is located in the folder ``spatial_calibration``.
 In the same way the notebooks used to model the temporal delay between the two devices can be find in the folder ``temporal_calibration``.
 The folder ``general_data_processing`` encompasses some other notebooks used to process initial data coming from the two devices and are not discussed in the paper.

 The calculations and figure generation are all run inside [Jupyter notebooks](http://jupyter.org/) or python scripts powered by the [PyCharm IDE](https://www.jetbrains.com/pycharm/).
 The data used for each calibration procedure is present in the relative ``files`` subfolder.